-- Even if no one is in the house put cats in one room and get them use to the new home like you did when you first brought them to your home.
-Cats have marked a new home because they are scared. - Let them settle in that room for a week or two and CERTAINLY the day movers come with your things keep them securely confined to one room.
+• Even if no one is in the house put cats in one room and get them use to the new home like you did when you first brought them to your home.
+Cats have marked a new home because they are scared.

+• Let them settle in that room for 1 to 4 weeks and CERTAINLY the day movers come with your things keep them securely confined to one room with sign on door, DO NOT OPEN CAT INSIDE.